 Where is Prince Aleem?

 Dissent has not been limited to anonymous social media users though.
-Shortly after the laws became public knowledge Prince Aleem, a 21-year-old nephew of the sultan posted his opposition to the laws on Instagram, probably the first open dissent by a member of the royal family in decades.
+Shortly after the laws became public knowledge, Prince Aleem, a 21-year-old nephew of the Sultan of Brunei posted his opposition to the laws on Instagram, probably the first open dissent by a member of the royal family in decades.

 “In light of the recent news surrounding Brunei, I feel as a Bruneian, I should address this.

 “I have had so many messages surrounding this topic and I believe addressing it will hopefully put some light on the situation.
 All views are my own.

 “Despite not being part of the LGBQT+ community myself, I have met so many people who are part of it.
 I can easily say they are some of the best and nicest people I’ve ever met.